facebookarchive/emitter/README.md

 And then you can create instances of `MyEventEmitter` and use it like a standard `EventEmitter`.
 If you just want to log on each emit and not on each callback called during an emit you can override `emit()` instead of this method.

-## Contribute

-The main purpose of this repository is to share Facebook's implementation of an emitter.
-Please see React's [contributing article](https://github.com/facebook/react/blob/master/CONTRIBUTING.md), which generally applies to `fbemitter`, if you are interested in submitting a pull request.